Aitai/blamer.nvim/README.md

 # Blamer

-A focused Neovim plugin for git blame functionality, extracted from Neogit's blame split feature.
+A focused Neovim plugin for git blame functionality with split view and interactive commit navigation.

 ## Features